casdoor/casdoor-website/docs/basic/SDKs.md

 }
 ```

-## Step3.
+## Step4.
 Set Session in your app

-You need to verify the information parsed from the second step.
+You need to verify the information parsed from the third step.
 After it is correct (it may be modified), it proves that the user verification has passed, and you can set up the session in your own application.

 **At this point, the user login is actually completed**.